 5. COMMODITY SWITCH AS THE CACHE

-The hardware switch used as a cache in our system is a Pronto-Pica8 3290 switch running PicOS 2.1.3 sup-
+The hardware switch used as a cache in our system is a Pronto-Pica8 3290 switch running PicOS 2.1.3 supporting OpenFlow.
+We uncovered several limitations of the switch that we had to address in our experiments: